BLE-test-123/VerifiaBLE/README.md

 ## Overview

-The entire process is divided into **4 main phases**.
+The entire process is divided into 4 main phases.
 Each script corresponds to a specific phase:

 1. **`BLE_app_choose`**
    This script is responsible for selecting the BLE-related Android application for analysis.
 It identifies the target APK file that will be decompiled and analyzed in subsequent steps.